UnbiasedEagle/zepto-assignment/README.md

-# Auto-suggest and Chip Selection React Component
+# Auto-suggest and Chip Selection using React

 ## Objective

-Implemented a React component that enhances user input experience by providing auto-suggest functionality and chip selection.
+Implement a React component that enhances user input experience by providing auto-suggest functionality and chip selection.
 This component allows users to easily select items from a list, converting them into chips with removal options.
 Additionally, the auto-suggest list dynamically update based on user input.

 ## Features